fclabs/aws-terraform-exercises/exam-tips/iam/readme.md

 ### IAM Access Advisor (user-level)

-Access advisor shows the service permissions granted to a user and when those services were last accessed.
+Access advisor shows the service permissions granted to a user and when those services were last

+### Generate policy based on CloudTrail history
+Analize CloudTrail access for that role and propose a new role with the least access required to reproduce the same access actions executed in the past.